I'm sure you'll agree when I say the hardest part about MSP sales is generating leads.

 It's something I've implemented myself in the white label IT marketing content that I provide to MSPs.
 There are many vendors in the MSP space, and I've formed good relationships with a number of them so it's in their interest to help me as I can help them with a cut of the sales commision.

 Of course, referrals are not the only source of quality leads to your IT business.
-I talk about this extensively on our youtube channel how things like search marketing (SEO / Adwords) are also a quality source of qualified leads.
+I talk about this extensively and how things like search marketing (SEO/Adwords) are also a quality source of qualified leads.
 This is because you can be in front of your potential customer when they are actively looking for your services.

-Combine this with the correct IT marketing materials, and you have a winning formula.
+Combine this with the correct MSP Marketing Material, and you have a winning formula.